waleedsamy/k8s-demo/README.md

 docker run --rm --net green lherrera/bind-tools host -t A web docker run --rm --net green lherrera/bind-tools ping web
 ```

+#### Notes:
+  * kubernetes service should has `prometheus.io/probe` with value of true to be scraped
+  * kubernetes pod scraping is configured by:
+    * `prometheus.io/scrape`: Only scrape pods that have a value of `true`
+    * `prometheus.io/path`: If the metrics path is not `/metrics` override this.
+    * `prometheus.io/port`: Scrape the pod on the indicated port instead of the default of `9102`.

 * resources:
  * http://blog.oestrich.org/2016/01/nodeport-kubernetes-load-balancer/